aki5/librelax/README.md

 There are M rows and N columns in the M-by-N matrix A, and the vectors b, x0 and x1 are column vectors of N elements each.
 In the source code, i indicates the row (0 to m-1), and j indicates the column (0 to n-1).

-The dense version assumes the array A has the matrix elements stored in a dense fashion, rows of N columns each being offset by stride elements from each other.
-The  stride parameter can be used to pass in a part of a larger matrix without copying its contents.
+Elements of A need to be stored in a dense matrix format, with M rows of N columns.
+Rows are offset from each other by stride elements.
+The  stride parameter can be used to pass in a part of a larger matrix without copying its contents, but is often passed in as N.

-The sparse version has a densely packed array of len elements, and for each element there are explicit row and column numbers in the M and N arrays respectively, eg. element A[k] has row m[k] and column n[k].

 If x0 and x1  are the same pointer, the step is gauss-seidel type (in-place update), but if they are different, the step is jacobi type (read from x0, write to x1)